 JB Hunter encourages the use of a mask or face covering at all times when on JB Hunter venues in areas of increased COVID-19 activity.

-We have also advised our people to exercise caution regarding personal travel, with policies and procedures to minimise the spread of the virus.
+We have advised our people to exercise caution regarding personal travel, with policies and procedures to minimise the spread of the virus.

 Visitors to our venues who may have been exposed to or experiencing symptoms, as described by health and government authorities, are encouraged to advise in advance so alternative solutions can be arranged, if necessary.